 - Vegan Creamed Corn with Jalapeños

-- 1½ cups yellow onion, cut into a medium dice
+- 2 cups chopped yellow onion, medium dice

 - ¼ teaspoon ground cloves